rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

    "integer", "70% of queue.size", "no", "none"

 If this mark is reached the sender will be throttled if possible.
+The main idea to do this is leave some space inside the queue for inputs like UDP which cannot be throttled - and so any data arriving at "queue full" would be discarded.

+If the special value `0` is used, `queue.LightDelayMark` will be set to the value of `queue.size`.
+This effectively **disables** light delay functionality.
+This is useful if a queue is not used by non-delayable inputs like UDP.
+The special value was introduced in rsyslog 8.1904.0 and is **not** available in earlier versions.
+There, you can achive the same result by setting `queue.LightDelayMark` to a very large value.

 queue.discardMark